JimothyJohn/demix/README.md

 # demix

-An simplified, accelerated endpoint to separate music into separate tracks by source.
+A simplified, accelerated endpoint to separate music into separate tracks by source.

 # Acknowledgements

-This repository borrows almost exclusively from
+This repository borrows almost exclusively from:

 * [Alexandre Défossez et al. work on Hybrid Transformers for Music Source Separation](https://github.com/facebookresearch/demucs)